 - Strong Letters of Recommendation – Letters of recommendation are a critical element in the health professions application process.
 Your goal is to have 4-6 letters of recommendation by the time you apply to medical school because schools value the perspectives of people who have observed your work and can speak to your abilities and personality.

-Demonstration of personal competencies through your experiences is critical to your success an applicant.
+Demonstration of personal competencies through your experiences is critical to your success as an applicant.
 As you think about a future application to health professions school and entering your Hopkins experience, consider how you would rate yourself in these competencies areas:

 - Integrity and Ethics: Behaves in an honest and ethical manner; adheres to ethical principles and follows rules and procedures; resists peer pressure to engage in unethical behavior and encourages others to behave in honest and ethical ways.